 # pass the If-Modified-Since field from client to the origin

-origin_set_header If-Modified-Since $http_if_modified_since;
+origin_set_header If-Modified-Since $http_if_modified_since flag=any;

 origin_pass My-Dynamic-Origin;

-proxy_cache_background_update permalink
+proxy_cache_background_update

 standard